 Today, choosing to go to law school is often a $200,000-plus decision.
 Thus, it comes as no surprise that when talking about law school, usually the first question I get from potential law school applicants is, Should I go to law school?
 This is a question that every aspiring law applicant should ask themselves.
 There is no decision-tree or all-encompassing diagram that will be able to answer this question for everyone.

 But, whenever I get this question, I always respond with a question of my own: Why do you want to go to law school?
 To me, this is the most important question that every potential law applicant needs to answer.
-Before spending months studying for the LSAT, and then a couple more on writing essays and preparing applications, it’s important that potential law students take a step back and ask themselves: What is my motivation for going to law school?
+Before spending months studying for the LSAT, and then a couple more on writing essays and preparing applications, it’s important that potential law students take a step back and ask themselves: What is my motivation for this choice?
 As I have explored this question with the many potential applicants that have come my way, I’ve noticed that most answers usually follow one of the following patterns.

 My parents want me to go